 After greasing your pan (following the steps above), set the pan on a piece of parchment paper and trace around it with a pencil.

 With a clean pair of kitchen scissors, cut just inside the traced line on the paper.
 Press it into the corners, smoothing out any wrinkles or bubbles.

 Step 3: Fit paper, then grease and flour

 Unless otherwise specified in the recipe, grease the top of the paper and then flour the pan (following the steps above).

 How to Remove a Baked Cake from the Pan

 Removing a cake from the pan at the right time is critical to making sure it won't stick or fall apart on you.
 Always follow your recipe's instructions for cooling your cake.
 Some recipes, such as those for cake rolls, specify call for turning the cake out of the pan immediately after baking.
 Other cake recipes specify setting the pans on a cooling rack and cooling the cake in the pans for a short time (usually in the 10-minute range) before removing the cake.
 Set a kitchen timer ($7, World Market) for this step.
 Cooling the cake too long in the pan it might be difficult to remove.

 Step 2: Lift pan off cake

 Lift the pan off the cake, being careful not to tear the edges of the cake.

-To get a cake roll out of the pan, loosen the cake from the edges of the pan with a knife and turn out the cake onto a prepared kitchen towel, as directed.
-Cool cake as directed in the recipe.
+Gently and immediately peel the waxed or parchment paper (if used) off the cake.
+Cool cake as directed in your recipe.
+If you're removing a cake roll from the pan, loosen the cake from the edges of the pan with a knife or offset spatula and turn out the cake onto a prepared kitchen towel before cooling as directed.